Time to Reconnect and Rebuild

 Sometimes when I’m improvising on the piano, the notes become so random that I don’t know where they come from… But now it is harder.
 My fingers miss the keys and I can’t stretch as far.
 Playing the guitar feels like I’m starting over as well – my hands not remembering songs I’ve known for decades.

 I have some challenges to overcome.
 My right wrist is still healing and stiff, I’ve lost the callouses on my left hand so playing steel string guitars is painful.
-I’ve forgotten lyrics.
-In a matter of 4 months, I’ve gone from a mediocre guitarist to a novice.
-I was frustrated.
+What really suprised me is that I’d forgotten lyrics.
+In a matter of 4 months, I’ve gone from a mediocre guitarist to a novice and this was frustrating.

 Then I remembered when I first took guitar lessons.
 I had a cheap guitar and my teacher, Marie, removed the steel strings and re-strung the guitar with nylon strings.
 The softer strings were easier on my young fingers.